Kanchuking1/GUIMolRDEditor/README.md

 python setup.py install

 ```

-The install script Will also install PySide2, but not RDkit, so that should be installed manually or via your operating systems package manager.
-A launch script will also be added so that it can be started from the command line via the rdEditor command.
+## Install

-## Alternative install
+The install script Will also install PySide2, but not RDkit, so that should be installed manually or via your operating systems package manager.\

-Install PySide and RDKit yourself, save the content of rdeditor folder to somewhere you like and start it with
+Install PySide and RDKit yourself, save the content of guimoleditor folder to somewhere you like and start it with
-`python rdEditor.py`
+`python guiMolEditor.py`

 ## Usage

-Can be started with `rdEditor` or `rdEditor your_molecule.mol` to start edit an existing molecule.
+Can be started with `python guiMolEditor.py` to start edit an existing molecule.
 Interactions with the molecule are done via clicking on the canvas, atoms or bonds.
 A choice of tools is available.

 From left to right